marcom/Llama.jl/README.md

 you have to use the `--n_parts 1` command-line option if you want to use the 1-part model weights this conversion script produces.

+## REPL mode

+The REPL mode is currently non-functional, but stay tuned!

 ## LibLlama

 ```julia